James-Troutman/Movie-Matchup/README.md

 ​
 ## Project Background
 ​
 This was a team project completed as our final capstone at Tech Elevator.
 We created  a database to store user info, movies, reviews, and genres.
 The backend is written in Java, utilizing JdbcTemplate to connect to our database.
-We consumed the TMDB API and utilized for our admin access/movie data.
+We consumed the TMDB API for our admin access/movie data.
 The front-end is written in Javascript, HTML, and CSS.
 ​
 ## Screenshots